willianrampazzo/release-service-collectors/README.md

 ### Jira Issues

 The Jira collector works by running a JQL (Jira Query Language) query against a Jira instance.
+It requires a k8s secret defined on the cluster.
+This secret should reside in the same namespace as the Release.
-It requires a JSON file with a key called `api_token` that contains an API token to authenticate against the Jira instance.
+It should contain a key called `api_token` that holds the API token to authenticate against the Jira instance.
 The script returns a hardcoded amount of 50 results maximum.

-Example of credentials file:
+Example of k8s secret:
 ```
 {
-    "api_token": "some_token"
+  "kind": "Secret",
+  "apiVersion": "v1",
+  "metadata": {
+    "name": "jira-collectors-secret",
+    "namespace": "dev-release-team-tenant",
+  },
+  "data": {
+    "apitoken": "c2NvdHRvCg=="
+  },
+  "type": "Opaque"
 }
 ```